We devote 110% of our energy to finding cool new brands, getting to know the people behind them and testing their gear.

 Lloyd got his start in business through Big Outdoors, which merged with Garage Grown Gear in March 2017.
 Prior to that he was a special education teacher.
 While the world of startups and education are plenty different, a background in herding kittens has helped him in both professional pursuits.

 Favorite piece of trail gear?
-“The fanny pack.
+“The Hiker fanny pack by Thru.
 Hands down.
 Nothing keeps you more organized and more fashionable.
 You won’t catch me on trail without it!”

 Amy Hatch – Geeks out on content marketing